Thursday, December 24, 2015

 The year 12 students talk about love, life and learning

-The believers talk about faiths centrality to life
+The believers talk about love, faith, hope and life

 Community.